Dorothy Shakespear: Later years

 On 25 November 1945, Pound was arraigned in Washington, D.C., on charges of treason.
 The list included broadcasting for the enemy, attempting to persuade American citizens to undermine government support for the war, and strengthening Italian morale against the United States.
 Pound was ill at the arraignment and remanded to a Washington, D.C., hospital where he underwent psychiatric evaluation.
 A week later he was admitted to St. Elizabeths hospital and assigned to a lunatic ward until February 1947.
-Unable to renew her passport Dorothy only arrived in the US in June, at which point her husband, then declared 'legally incompetent', was placed in her charge.
+Unable to renew her passport, Dorothy only arrived in the US in June, at which point her husband, then declared 'legally incompetent', was placed in her charge.
 She was allowed infrequent visits until his move to Chestnut Ward the following year—the result of an appeal she initiated.
 She moved into a dreary apartment where she lived for 12 years, visiting her husband each afternoon.
 Tytell writes that she had "generally a calming, soothing influence."
 She typed his letters, acted as his confidante, shielded him from unwanted visitors, and led conversations amongst the visitors who flocked to visit the poet, particularly in the 1950s.
 However she failed to keep Pound from "himself" as Tytell writes, unable to prevent her husband's friendship with far-right activists such as John Kasper.
-Furthermore, Pound continued to be interested in other women.
+Furthermore, Pound remained interested in other women.
 He was visited at Chestnut Ward by Sheri Martinelli, a former model according to Tytell, about whom Dorothy complained in a letter to the hospital's superintendent Winfred Overholser.
 Martinelli was then replaced with Marcella Spann, "a naive young English teacher from a small town in Texas".